Experimental Study on Reinforcement Learning-based Control of an Acrobot: REINFORCEMENT LEARNING FRAMEWORK

 As discussed before, the RL-algorithm runs in episodes.
-An episode are terminated if either the terminal state or the maximum episode length is reached.
-At the beginning of each episode, the algorithm determines its current state $s$ by measuring the angle $\theta$ and the angular velocity $\dot{\theta}$.
+An episode is terminated if either the terminal state or the maximum episode length is reached.
+At each episode's begin, the algorithm determines its current state $s$ by measuring the angle $\theta$ and the angular velocity $\dot{\theta}$.

 Note that the state space is discrete.
-Thus, applying action $a$ may or may not change the system state.
-In any case we obtain the successor state $s^\prime$ as before from new measurements of $\theta$ and $\dot{\theta}$ respectively.
+Thus, applying an action $a$ may or may not change the system state.
+The successor state $s^\prime$ is obtained as before from new measurements of $\theta$ and $\dot{\theta}$ respectively.
 This is conveniently done at the next episode's time step and we give the corresponding reward $R(s^\prime,a)$ to the algorithm and $s^\prime$ becomes $s$ of the new time step.

-The action selection is performed based on the current state $s$, the transition probability matrix $\boldsymbol{P}(s^\prime|s,a)$ and the state reward matrix $\boldsymbol{R}(s,a)$.
+The selection of an action is performed based on the current state $s$, the transition probability matrix $\boldsymbol{P}(s^\prime|s,a)$ and the state reward matrix $\boldsymbol{R}(s,a)$.
 Hereby, an action $a_i$ is favored based on the expected reward $\boldsymbol{R}(s,a_i)$ given the current dynamics belief $\boldsymbol{P}(s^\prime|s,a)$.
 However, beside the direct next state action selection affects the gathering of potential future rewards given this state.
 These potential rewards are captured by the state value $v(s)$.
 Anyhow, since we prefer rewards gained in the near future over long-term gains we discount future rewards by a depreciation factor $\gamma$.
-Revisiting the trade-off between exploration and exploitation, the action selection is altered with a probability $p_{\text{explore}}$ to enforce an exploration of the surrounding state space even at later episodes.
-Note that since the algorithm has no prior knowledge on the system dynamics, altering the selected action is an important aspect in order to expand the validity of the dynamics model $\boldsymbol{P}(s^\prime|s,a)$ within the whole state space.
+Revisiting the trade-off between exploration and exploitation, the action selection is altered with a probability $p_{\text{explore}}$.
+This actively enforces an exploration of the surrounding state space even at later episodes.
+Note that the algorithm has initially no prior knowledge on the system parameters.
+Hence, altering the selected action is important as it explores and expands the validity of the dynamics model $\boldsymbol{P}(s^\prime|s,a)$ within the whole state space.

 Within a single episode all state transitions, actions and their corresponding rewards are logged.
 When the episode is terminated, the value function function $v(s)$, the state reward matrix $\boldsymbol{R}(s,a)$, and the state transition matrix $\boldsymbol{P}(s^\prime|s,a)$ are update accordingly to the logged state transitions.
 Finally, the next episode is initialized.